also known as: Vajnág (HU), Vonyhove (CZ), Vonigovo (RU), Vinif (Yid)

 was part of the Kingdom of Hungary (11th century - 1920 and 1938-1944) with the name of Vajnág

 in Máramaros megye (county), next part of Czechoslovakia (1920-1938) with the name of Vonyhove

 in Podkarpatská Rus (Sub-Carpathia), then part of the Ukrainian Soviet Socialist Republic (1945-1991) with the name of Vonigovo

 and, since 1991, known as Vonihovo, in the Tiachivskiy rayon (district) of Zakarpats'ka oblast (county) of Ukraine.

 Other spellings/names for Vonihovo are Vainág, Vuniyevo, Vonyihove, Vajnágh and Wajnág.

-Vonihovo is located about 11 miles ESE of Khust (Huszt), 8 miles NNW of Tyachiv (Técsõ).
+Vonihovo is located about eleven miles east-southeast of Khust (Huszt) and eight miles north-northwest of Tyachiv (Técső).

 Jews probably settled in Vonihovo in the mid-18th century.